Courses and Workshops

 After Taishan we will continue to Qufu 曲阜, the birthplace of Confucius (Kongzi) and Confucianism and visit the famous Temple of Confucius 孔廟, which is listed as an item of world cultural heritage as well.

+Located inside the south gate of Qufu, the Temple of Confucius, together with the Summer Palace in Beijing and the Mountain Resort of Chengde, is considered one of the three largest ancient architectural complexes in China.
 The grand temple started off as three ancestrial houses in the year of 478 BC, the second year after the death of Confucius.
 Each year, as Confucianism became increasingly the official philosophy of Chinese culture, the scale of the temple was expanded accordingly until the size today.

 Our journey continues to the City of Qingdao 青島 and from there onto the sacred mountain of Laoshan 嶗山 which is located on the shore of the Yellow Sea.
 The highest peak of Laoshan is 1133 meters.
 Overlooking the sea, the mountain is characterized by the imposing canyon and undulating peaks often hidden in the mist.